-Donations for the park for Pathway Stones and Garden Markers made before April 27 will be installed in the park this July.
+Donations for the park for Pathway Stones and Garden Markers made after April 27, 2018 will be installed in the park in 2019.

 In 2014, Islendingadagurinn commemorated 125 years of celebrating Icelandic history, culture, and its contribution to life in Manitoba.
 In honour of this milestone anniversary, we have worked with our partners to create a park around the famous Gimli Viking statue.